January 20, May 21, September 20

 What are wrongful thoughts?
-Perhaps we could say that thinking that distorts the experience of goodness is wrong.
+Perhaps we could say that thinking that distorts our experience of goodness is wrong.
 This thinking is inconsistent with the good already in us.
 This distorted energy is in all of us: insecurity, personal doubt, gloom, unhealthy self-preoccupation, the want for immediate gratification (among others).
-Such as these influence what we say and how we speak.
-Laughter and excitability that somehow doesn’t fit the circumstance can reveal this energy.
+Such as these can influence what we say and how we speak.
+Laughter and excitability that somehow doesn’t fit the circumstance can express this energy.

 Is there a way out?
-Benedict says: we are good with a goodness that has its life in God, a goodness that cannot be distorted.
+Benedict says: we are good with a goodness that has its life in God, a goodness that, by its nature, cannot be distorted.
 He says: practice placing hope only in God.
 Benedict says: Christ can break the hold that distorted thinking has upon us.
-As this happens God’s gaze becomes what it has always been: one of mercy and compassion.
-Thinking is purified, we grow in how God sees, we grow in God’s goodness and hope.
+As this happens God’s gaze becomes what it has always been, one of mercy and compassion.
+Thinking is purified, we grow in how God sees, we grow in God’s goodness.

-What then is the practice?
-How do we grow in these?
+What then is the practice of this?
+How do we, in thought, word, and action, grow in this uncreated goodness and hope?
 We practice the tools together.
 This is how the hold is broken.
 Through practical acts of kindness and love our sight is ordered, the heart cleansed.
 This is the commitment of community.

-In the word Maranatha (1Cor16:22b) we have for us a recommended mantra that is consistent in spirit and function to Isaacs’ recommended phrase.
+In the word maranatha (1Cor16:22b) we have for us a recommended mantra that is consistent in spirit and function to Isaacs’ recommended phrase.
 The Aramaic ‘maranatha’ means ‘Oh Lord, come!’ or ‘Our Lord comes!’.
 It too can be used throughout the day in the same way Isaac recommends.
-It is one more practice into goodness and hope that we can do.
-At the house, we have found this useful.
+It is one more tool of goodness and hope that we can practice with.